Space Ranger2.0 (latest), printed on 04/01/2023

 These problems are made difficult by the fact that the image scale and size are unknown, an unknown subset of the fiducial frame may be covered by tissue or debris, each tissue has its own unique appearance, and the image exposure may vary from run to run.

-If either of the procedures described here fail to perform adequately, the user may use the manual alignment and tissue selection wizard in Loupe Browser.
-Note that in most cases, the pipeline will not be able to indicate that a failure has occurred and the user is encouraged to check the quality-control image on the front page of the Web Summary that Space Ranger outputs.
+If either of the procedures described here fail to perform adequately, the user can use the manual alignment and tissue selection wizard in Loupe Browser.
+Note that in most cases, the pipeline is not able to indicate that a failure has occurred and the user is encouraged to check the quality-control image on the front page of the Web Summary that Space Ranger outputs.
 Note that the user supplied full resolution original image is used for downstream visualization in Loupe Browser.

 |Properly Oriented Slide Image||Corner with Hourglass Fiducial|